ahayes9247/portuguese-app/README.md

 * Add an API endpoint for websites.
 * Add additional data to the API, now that coding and testing is complete.
 * Consider making the API publicly available, and writing documentation for it.
+* Find and add new images for each page.

+## Credits

+* Placeholder for image credits.